matt-slater/excess-eats/README.md

 GET /eats/producer/{id}
 	returns an array of eats with producerId = {id}.

+GET /eats/order/rating
+	returns an array of eats ordered by rating in descending order.

+GET /eats/order/expires
+	returns an array of eats ordered by expiration date in descending order.

 POST /eats/producer/{id}
 	adds an eat to the DB that belongs to the producer with producerId of {id}: